paymill/paymill-example-ios-parse-honeystore/README.md

-# Recurrent Billing with PAYMILL
+# Returning (1-click)  Payments with PAYMILL for iOS

 PAYMILL is a full-stack payment solution with very reasonable pricing and is easy to setup.
 This example shows you, how to add it to an iOS application.
 For backend we use [Parse](https://parse.com).
 For an example implementation without a backend take a look at [VoucherMill](https://github.com/paymill/paymill-ios/tree/master/samples/vouchermill)